Bennie-Bradshaw/About-Me/README.md

 I have done Black Smithing, Wood Work, Wood Turning, and logging as hobbies.

 Traditional Archery is another hobby I have.
 I own a recurve bow.
-I used to participate in a Tradition S3DA archery team several years ago and have participated in a handful of tournaments.
+I used to participate in a Traditional S3DA archery team several years ago and have participated in a handful of tournaments.

 I am currently working on my Bachelors in Business Management of Information Systems.